 The First Coins

 The Lydians from western Asia Minor (now modern Türkiye) were amongst the first people to issue coins as we know them today, using a rare natural alloy of gold and silver called electrum.
-They stamped their coins with the roaring head of a lion to show the power of their King (NU 15554).
+They stamped their coins with the roaring head of a lion to show the power of their king (NU 15554).

-The idea soon spread to the ancient Greek island state of Aegina who minted the first coins that were used in international trade.
-They minted their coins with the image of a sea turtle because they had a powerful navy (NU 2487).
+The idea soon spread to the ancient Greek island state of Aegina which minted the first coins that were used in international trade.
+They minted coins with the image of a sea turtle because they had a powerful navy (NU 2487).
 After the Athenians destroyed the Aeginetan ships during the Peloponnesian War (431-404 BCE), their currency changed and thereafter the island of Aegina only minted coins depicting a land tortoise.

 Famous Faces

 While the main use of coins was in transactions for goods or services, coins were also used by ancient rulers to promote themselves or their achievements.
 This was especially important as the currency travelled across their empire.
-Ancient Kings and Emperors could promote an idealised portrait of themselves, or even portray themselves dressed as a god, such as Herakles (NU 18322) .
+Ancient kings and emperors could promote an idealised portrait of themselves, or even portray themselves dressed as a god, such as Herakles (NU 18322).
 In this way the kings could infer that their own rule was like that of a god, and that they too had omnipotent power.

 Ancient Cities

-The tetradrachm of the Greek city state of Athens was minted for over four hundred years.
-During this time the Athenians depicted the portrait of the goddess Athena on one side of the coin, and an owl on the other (NU 2460).
+The tetradrachm coin of the Greek city state of Athens was minted for over four hundred years.
+During this time the Athenians depicted the portrait of the goddess Athena on one side of the coin and an owl on the other (NU 2460).
 These coins were so famous that they were known as glaux ('little owl') throughout the region.

-Other well-known places represented in the collection are Ancient Britain, now modern England, Scotland and Wales (NU 16), Carthage, in modern Tunisia (NU 16035), and Thebes, in modern Greece (NU 2134).
+Other well-known places represented in the collection are ancient Britain, now modern England, Scotland and Wales (NU 16), Carthage, in modern Tunisia (NU 16035), and Thebes, in modern Greece (NU 2134).

 Amazing Animals